Chevrolet Chevelle: Overview

-Originally conceived as an upsizing of the Chevy II with a unibody platform (similar to the Fairlane and the full-size Chrysler B-platform of the same era) which originated with the XP-726 program, GM's "senior compact" A-platform used a body-on-frame construction using a suspension setup similar to its full-sized automobiles with a four-link rear suspension (the axle has four control arms which are attached to the frame with rear coil springs sandwiched between the axle and spring pocket—this design was used with the B platform vehicles).
+Originally conceived as an upsizing of the Chevy II with a unibody platform (similar to the Fairlane, and the full-size Chrysler B-platform of the same era), which originated with the XP-726 program, GM's "senior compact" A-platform used a body-on-frame construction using a suspension setup similar to its full-sized automobiles with a four-link rear suspension (the axle has four control arms which are attached to the frame with rear coil springs sandwiched between the axle, and spring pocket—this design was used with the B platform vehicles).
 The name "chevelle" has been speculated as influenced by gazelle and Chevrolet combined, as a smaller sedan to the Impala.

 Two-door hardtop coupes, and convertibles, four-door sedans, and four-door station wagons were offered throughout the entire run.
-This also included a coupe utility (El Camino) which was a derivative of the two-door wagon.
+This also included a coupe utility (El Camino) derivative of the two-door wagon.
 In line with other Chevrolet series, the two-door hardtops were called Sport coupes.
 Four-door hardtops, dubbed Sport Sedans, were available (1966 through 1972).
 A two-door sedan and station wagon was available in 1964 and 1965 in the base 300 series.
 These economy-focused models included a simulated floor carpet made of vinyl-coated rubber color-matched to four available interior colors.
 The station wagons were marketed with exclusive nameplates: Greenbrier (previously used with the Corvair based vans), Concours, and Concours Estate.
-Two six-cylinder engines and several V8s were offered in every model.
+Two six-cylinder engines, and several V8s were offered in every model.

-Chevelles were also assembled and sold in Canada.
+Chevelles were also assembled, and sold in Canada.
 While similar to their stateside counterparts, the convertible was available in the base Chevelle series, a model never offered in the United States.
 The Chevelle was the basis for the Beaumont, a retrimmed model sold only in Canada by Pontiac dealers through 1969.